 Compared to some of the other full-size cabin "Lobster" style boats in this size, the Galley is a bit small, actually very small.
 Mostly just used for food prep.
-While the boat is equipped with a small alcohol (not pressurized) stove, any real cooking would be done on a gas grill on the back deck.
+Any real cooking would be done on a gas grill on the back deck.
 That helps to keep the down-below area cool and keeps cooking smoke from entering the cabin.

 Shown are just some of the drawers/cabinets in the boat.
 Tons of storage.The small door below the sink is for knives and forks and the large door under the counter is for a huge Igloo cooler that slides out.

 More drawers and storage under the V-Berths.
 There are removeable panels under the beds for more storage.